Tim Logush

-Tim Logush (born September 16, 1952, in Richmond Heights, Missouriho is a retired U.S. soccer forward.
+Tim Logush (born September 16, 1952, in Richmond Heights, Missouri is a retired U.S. soccer forward.
 He spent one season in the North American Soccer League and five in the American Soccer League, and earned one cap with the U.S. national team.

 High school and college

 Logush grew up in a suburb of St. Louis, Missouri and attended Mercy High School, graduating in 1971.
 In 1971, he played for St. Louis Kutis S.C., winning the National Amateur Cup with them.
 He then entered St. Louis University where he played on the men's soccer team from 1971 to 1974.
 The Billikens won the 1972 and 1973 NCAA championships.
 He finished his collegiate career with twenty-four goals and twenty-two assists.
 He was inducted into the St. Louis Billikens Hall of Fame in 2007.

 Logush was an important part of the Billikens' success in the early 1970s under head coach Harry Keough.
 His four-year playing career produced 70 points (24G, 22A), placing him 20th on SLU's prestigious all-time scoring list.